-PRINCIPLE 8: BUSINESSES SHOULD SUPPORT INCLUSIVE GROWTH AND EQUITABLE DEVELOPMENT
+PRINCIPLE 8: BUSINESSES SHOULD SUPPORT INCLUSIVE GROWTH AND EQUITABLE DEVELOPMENT refer to 'Annexure III - Annual Report on CSR activities', to the Board's Report for details.

 The Company's philosophy on discharging its social responsibility is to maximise the positive impact on the livelihood and welfare of the local communities in the areas of operation.
 The projects and initiatives are administered through the CSR Policy available at https://endurancegroup.com/investor/investor-relations.